I have made four short films – one with artist Ker Wallwork – and co-written or acted in several others. Details are below.

 WIELS Contemporary Art Centre, Brussels (curated by Chris Kraus)

 Wysing Art Centre, Cambridge (More of an avalanche exhibition)

 Revivification: Art, activism and politics in Ukraine (Juliet Jacques, 2018)

 Since the Euromaidan revolution of 2014, Ukrainian politics has largely been contested between pro-European Union neoliberals and far-right nationalists, united only by their hatred of the Soviet past.
 Revivification looks at how contemporary artists in Ukraine, inspired by radical ideals as well as queer and feminist theory, are trying to work in this context, looking back at the socialist past and trying to build a more utopian future.
 Directed and narrated by Juliet Jacques, shot and edited by Oksana Kazmina, and commissioned by CHASE (Consortium for the Arts and Humanities in the South-East) and the Izolyatsia platform for cultural initiatives in Kyiv.
-Colour, 28 mins.
+Colour, digital, 28 mins.

 Approach/Withdraw (Ker Wallwork & Juliet Jacques, 2016)

 Written and directed with artist Ker Wallwork, Approach/Withdraw explores how public understandings of oestrogen and sex hormones affect the sense of self and relationships of those who feel at odds with their assigned gender.
 Commissioned by the BFI and King’s College London as part of their Queering Love, Queering Hormones programme, in collaboration with no.w.here.
 Narrated by Rebecca Root.
 Colour, 16mm, 9:50.

 Fringe!
 Queer Film Festival 2018, London

 EFF Process analogue film festival 2018, Riga, Latvia